-The Institute for the Humanities is a center for innovative, collaborative study in the humanities and arts.
-Each year we provide fellowships for Michigan faculty, graduate students, and visiting scholars who work on interdisciplinary projects.
-We also offer a wide array of public and scholarly events, including public lectures, conferences, art exhibitions, and performances.
+Each year we provide fellowships for Michigan faculty, graduate students, and visiting scholars who work on scholarly and artistic projects.
+We also offer a wide array of public and scholarly events, including public lectures, workshops, discussions and art exhibitions.

-Since 1987 the institute has granted fellowships to over 350 Michigan faculty fellows, Michigan graduate student fellows, and visiting fellows.
+Since 1987, when Arthur Miller read from his memoir Timebends at our inauguration, the institute has granted fellowships to over 500 Michigan faculty fellows, Michigan graduate student fellows, and visiting fellows.

 The Institute for the Humanities:

 - Encourages fellows to talk and debate, informally and formally—all in an effort to reach beyond the assumptions of a given discipline.